 To helmet or not to helmet?
-The age old debate surrounding the use of helmets when skiing is one that never seems to go away.
+The age old debate surrounding the use of ski helmets and safe skiing is one that never seems to go away…

 In the blue corner – the fully signed up members of the lid wearing club who maintain they significantly reduce the risk of brain injuries and should be compulsory in all resorts.

 In the red corner – the old school beanie wearing crew who claim helmets don’t make any difference to injury rates and actually create a false sense of safety leading to many skiing beyond their skill level and more accidents on the mountain.

 In the middle of the ring are the fence-sitters – those who believe in freedom of choice and that helmet wearing should be up to the individual.